Family Camp at Camp Pinnacle

 How much is family camp tuition?

-Tuition is based on attendance by a family of four and will be $2,200 per family.
-This includes 10 meals, activity instruction, and equipment.
+Tuition is based on attendance by a family of four and will be $1,750 per family.
+This includes 7 meals, activity instruction and equipment.
 For families larger than four, there is an additional charge of $250 per person.
-(For families smaller than four, the minimum charge is $2,200.)
+(For families smaller than four, the minimum charge is $1,750.)

 What does family camp look like?

-Family camp typically includes four days and three nights and begin with a 1 p.m. lunch on opening day.
-The four days will be a mix of structured activity offerings and free time to explore our 126-acre campus and surrounding area.
-We’ll offer a variety of rotating activity instruction each day and an optional day trip into Pisgah National Forest or DuPont State Forest.
+Family camp typically includes three days and two nights and begin with a 12:30 p.m. lunch on opening day.
+The three days will be a mix of structured activity offerings and free time to explore our 126-acre campus and surrounding area.
+We’ll offer a variety of rotating activity instruction each day and evening programs each night.

-Families will check out by 1 p.m. on closing day after a morning of activities and brunch.
+Families will check out by 2 p.m. on closing day after a morning of activities and lunch.

 What activities will be offered?

 We’ll rotate through activities each morning and afternoon with professional instruction from Camp Pinnacle staff.
-These may include archery, hiking, mountain biking, kayaking, stand-up paddle boarding, arts and crafts, climbing in the Sky Park, rock climbing, canoeing, navigating the rescue mission, and yoga.
+These may include archery, mountain biking, kayaking, stand-up paddle boarding, arts and crafts, climbing in the Sky Park, rock climbing, canoeing and yoga.

-You may also play tennis, pickleball, mini golf, soccer, basketball, disc golf, and visit our game room.
+You may also play pickleball, mini golf, soccer, basketball, disc golf, and visit our game room at your leisure.
 Our waterfront will be open most of the day to swim or paddle a myriad of small watercraft.

 Each evening, there will be a group activity.
-Expect a campfire, talent show (your family may be asked to produce a skit), and a mountain beach party with cookout with our legendary BBQ.
+Expect a campfire, family cabin challenge night, variety show (start working on your family’s routine), and CP’s famous mountain beach party with a cookout featuring our legendary BBQ.

 How should I get to camp?